HCL-TECH-SOFTWARE/become-an-rtist/README.md

 and then start the executable on the Pi with this command

-`./executable -obslisten=12345 -webhost=192.168.137.1 -webport=5000`
+`./executable -obslisten=12345 -webhost=192.168.137.1 -webport=5000 -propFile=/home/pi/become-an-rtist/game.properties`

 Replace the IP address with the IP address of the computer that runs the web server.
+Replace the propFile path with the path on the Pi where you have copied the file [game.properties](game.properties).
 When the web application shows the hiscore list, the game is ready to play!